Site and Significance

 The Center of Jewish Life in Mumbai

-Keneseth Eliyahoo Synagogue is the second oldest Sephardic synagogue in Mumbai.
-Constructed in 1884, the synagogue was designed by Bombay architects Gostling and Morris and was paid for by the Sassoon family, who were prominent philanthropists in Bombay in the nineteenth century.
-It was built in the classical revival style and originally had Minton tile floors imported from Stoke-on-Trent in England.
+Keneseth Eliyahoo Synagogue is the second-oldest Sephardic synagogue in Mumbai.
+Constructed in 1884, the synagogue was designed by British, Bombay-based architects Gostling and Morris and was paid for by the Sassoon family, who were prominent philanthropists in Bombay in the nineteenth century.
+It was built in the classical revival style and originally had Minton tile floors imported from Stoke-on-Trent, England.
 The synagogue’s decorative interiors featured Victorian stained glass windows and rich Burmese teakwood furnishings and staircase.
-The synagogue is cared for by the Jewish community, which has diminished in recent years, leaving the synagogue without sufficient funds for conservation.
-The synagogue is in need of comprehensive treatment as water infiltration has damaged the roof, ceiling, and wall surfaces.
-The stained glass panels must be cleaned and restored, and the windows, timber balconies, and staircases require careful restoration.

 The Keneseth Eliyahoo Synagogue continues to be used as a synagogue and is the center of Jewish cultural and religious life in Mumbai.
 The building contains unique features that draw on the various cultural forces in Mumbai in the nineteenth century, combining Jewish traditions with Indian and English Victorian influences.

 The Recovery of Treasured Heritage for Mumbai's Jewish Community